-CARS.COM — When you're traveling with family in the car, at some point you're going to be faced with cleaning up a spill.
-If you're lucky, the spill will be harmless, like water, or maybe even pleasantly aromatic, like peppermint tea.
-But let's get real: The majority of us have had to deal with spilt milk from leaky sippy cups that have rolled under the car's seats, only to be found when the nuclear stench assaults our senses.
+CARS.COM — Kids and spills go hand in hand, especially in the car.
+Add in a road trip, and you're likely to have miles of messes.
+If you're lucky, the spill will be harmless, like water, or something that doesn't stink, like peppermint tea.
+But let's get real: Most of us have had to deal with spilt milk from leaky sippy cups that have rolled under the car's seats, only to be found when the nuclear stench assaults our senses.
 Or the worst of all: the aftereffects of carsick children or leaky diapers.

 What's a parent to do in the event of a potentially noxious spill in the car?
 Here are our tried and true techniques:

 Start with Protective Surfaces: Generally speaking, leather or vinyl seating surfaces will be easier to clean than fabric.
 However, several automakers offer a stain- and odor-resistant material in some of their cars.
 GM, for example, uses interior coatings to protect cabin materials from sun, sweat, sunscreen, bug repellant and more.
 Engineers conduct durability experiments on the surface coatings, some of which involve applying perspiration to the seats for hours (a synthetic simulant, not real sweat, phew!) to see how surfaces hold up.
 Sweat is just the beginning.
 GM spills "everything from sewing-machine oil to petroleum jelly," said Doug Pickett, GM engineering group manager.
 "We do coffee, ketchup, blue-ink pen, regular soy sauce, chocolate milk, red Kool-Aid and black marker."